Grand Theft in San Diego

 Understanding Penal Code Section 487

-In consideration of the seriousness of petty theft or burglary, California has criminalized it under Penal Code section 487.
+In consideration of the seriousness of grand theft, California has criminalized it under Penal Code section 487.
 Under this law, “Grand theft is theft committed when the money, labor, or real or personal property taken is of a value exceeding $950, when the property is taken from the person of another, when the property taken is an automobile or a firearm."

 Basically, to convict someone of PC 487, the prosecutor must prove each of the following elements beyond a reasonable doubt: